-The checklist provided in Appendix C is used for monthly inspections by NIHAC personnel.
+The checklist provided in Appendix C is used for monthly inspections by the NIHAC personnel and NIH contractor for inspecting and maintaining tanks.
 The monthly inspections cover the following key elements:

-- Observing the exterior of aboveground storage tanks, pipes, and other equipment for signs of deterioration, leaks, corrosion, and thinning. - Observing the exterior of portable containers for signs of deterioration or leaks. - Observing tank foundations and supports for signs of instability or excessive settlement. - Observing the tank fill and discharge pipes for signs of poor connection that could cause a discharge, and tank vent for obstructions and proper operation. - Verifying the proper functioning of overfill prevention systems. - Checking the inventory of discharge response equipment and restocking as needed.
+- Observing the exterior of aboveground storage tanks, pipes, and other equipment (including transformers) for signs of deterioration, leaks, corrosion, and thinning. - Observing the exterior of portable containers for signs of deterioration or leaks. - Observing tank foundations and supports for signs of instability or excessive settlement. - Observing the tank fill and discharge pipes for signs of poor connection that could cause a discharge, and tank vent for obstructions and proper operation. - Verifying the proper functioning of overfill prevention systems. - Checking the inventory of discharge response equipment and restocking as needed.

-All problems regarding tanks, piping, containment, or response equipment must immediately be reported to the Facility Manager.
+All problems regarding tanks, piping, containment, or response equipment must immediately be reported to the Director of DEP.
 Visible oil leaks from tank walls, piping, or other components must be repaired as soon as possible to prevent a larger spill or a discharge to navigable waters or adjoining shorelines.
 Pooled oil is removed immediately upon discovery.

-Written monthly inspection records are signed by the Facility Manager and maintained with this SPCC Plan for a period of three years.
+Written monthly inspection records are signed by the inspector and maintained with this SPCC Plan for a period of three years.